All Episodes

 Okay.

-All right, give me a question.
+All right, give me a call.

 I don't know who did it.

-Give me the proof and I'll say, you know what?
+Give me the proof, and I'll say, you know what?

 I didn't rush to judgment early in my career on Richard Jewell.